-- Verity Central is a central count location system that utilizes high speed scanners to scan large volumes of voted ballots, which are recorded onto a Verity vDrive for transportation to Verity Count for accumulation and tallying. - Verity Central was tested as an integrated piece of the voting system where it inputs media and data produced in Verity Build, then accepts user marked ballots as well as Verity Print, Verity Touch Writer ballots, prior to producing all defined output medias.
+- Verity Central is a central count location system that utilizes high speed scanners to scan large volumes of voted ballots, which are recorded onto a Verity vDrive for transportation to Verity Count for accumulation and tallying. - Verity Central was tested first as an individual component in order to verify that all declared functionality is present and working as documented.
+All functional features were tested and verified to be correctly documented. - Verity Central was tested as an integrated piece of the voting system where it inputs media and data produced in Verity Build, then accepts user marked ballots as well as Verity Print, Verity Touch Writer ballots, prior to producing all defined output medias.